The new magnetar SGR J1830-0645 in outburst: X-Ray Emission

 \subsubsection{BAT Bursts Properties}

 Figure\,\ref{fig:spectroscopy} shows the time evolution of the burst detected on 2020 October 10 in the 15--50\,keV band (no emission is detected at higher energies).
-The event was single-peaked and had a total duration, as computed from a Bayesian blocks analysis with the {\sc battblocks} tool, of $6\pm1$\,ms ($T_{90}=5\pm1$\,ms).
-The spectrum extracted from the whole interval, similarly to standard magnetar bursts seen at hard X-rays, can be described in the 15--50\,keV band by simple models, such as a blackbody with temperature $kT=8.0^{+1.6}_{-1.2}$\,keV (with reduced \chisq\ of $\chi^2_r=1.05$ for 14 degrees of freedom (d.o.f.)) or a power law with $\Gamma=1.9\pm0.5$ ($\chi^2_r=1.12$ for 14 d.o.f.).
+The event was single-peaked and had a total duration and a $T_{90}$ duration\footnote{Time interval containing 90\% of the counts.}, as computed from a Bayesian blocks analysis with the {\sc battblocks} tool, of $6\pm1$\,ms and $5\pm1$\,ms, respectively.
+The spectrum extracted from the whole interval, similarly to standard magnetar bursts seen at hard X-rays, can be described in the 15--50\,keV band by simple models, such as a blackbody with temperature $kT=8.0^{+1.6}_{-1.2}$\,keV (with reduced \chisq\ of $\chi^2_r=1.05$ for 14 degrees of freedom (d.o.f.)) or a power law with photon index $\Gamma=1.9\pm0.5$ ($\chi^2_r=1.12$ for 14 d.o.f.).
 For the blackbody model, the average flux was $7.6^{+0.4}_{-3.3}\times10^{-7}$\,\flux, corresponding to a fluence of $\sim$ $4.6\times10^{-9}$\,erg\,cm$^{-2}$ (15--50\,keV).
-The second burst detected on 2020 November 5 was longer ($25\pm5$\,ms, $T_{90}=21\pm5$\,ms) and harder, being visible in the light curve up to $\sim$150\,keV.
+Two other bursts resulted in BAT triggers during our campaign \citep[see][]{palmer20}.
+The second burst detected on 2020 November 5 was longer ($25\pm5$\,ms, $T_{90}=21\pm5$\,ms) and harder, being visible in the light curve up to $\approx$150\,keV.
 Also in this case, the adoption of a blackbody model resulted in the best fit, with $\chi^2_r=0.83$ for 56 d.o.f., and $kT=9.8\pm0.7$\,keV.
-The average flux was $(1.3\pm0.1)\times10^{-6}$\,\flux, while the fluence was $\sim$$3.2\times10^{-8}$\,erg\,cm$^{-2}$ (15--150\,keV).
+The average flux was $(1.3\pm0.1)\times10^{-6}$\,\flux, while the fluence was $\sim 2.2\times10^{-8}$\,erg\,cm$^{-2}$ (15--150\,keV).

-\subsubsection{X-ray Monitoring and Archival Observations}
+\subsubsection{X-Ray Monitoring and Archival Observations}